How Running a Killer Giveaway Can Build Your Platform and Grow Fruitful Connections

 (Beg/Int) Building a platform is essentially finding your audience and talking to them.
 Nonfiction writers can leverage their expertise, but how does a novelist build a platform . . . especially if they don’t have a book published yet?
 In this writer’s chat, industry veteran and bestselling novelist Janyre Tromp will talk through some effective strategies you can employ to build a platform at any point in your career (whether you’re a novelist or nonfiction writer).
 And since Janyre debuted in 2022, her tips are fresh on the market.

-Formatting Unceratinty: Some Pro’s and Con’s of Formatting Softwares
+Formatting Uncertainty: Some Pros and Cons of Formatting Softwares

 Sara Turnquist